positiondev/hworker/README.md

 is vaguely inspired by `sidekiq` for Ruby.
 It is intended to be a simple reliable mechanism for processing background tasks.
 The jobs can be created by a Haskell application or any application that can push JSON data structures of the right shape into a Redis queue.
+The application that processes the jobs need not be the same one as the application that creates them (they just need to be able to talk to the same Redis server, and use the same serialization to/from JSON).

 ## Stability